atidyshirt/University/SENG301/notes.md

 ## Lecture Eight: Ethics and resilience engineering

-> NOTE: I am not sure if this will be assessed?
+> NOTE: I am not sure how much of this will be assessed?

 Because we are using artificial intelligence for almost everything now from employment, academic integrity and almost anything else.
 Because of this as